hightechu/hightechu-summer2020/day5/README.md

 * 10 minutes for demo & pitch

 #### Pitch & Demo
-* Each student team gets 10 minutes for pitching & demonstrating & 5 minutes for questions
+* Each student team gets 10 minutes for pitching & demonstrating.
+5 minutes for questions

 #### Valedictory Ceremony
-* Address by a couple of guest speakers
+* Addresses by a couple of guest speakers
-* A couple of students sharing experiences
+* A few students sharing their experiences
 * Vote of Thanks by Andrew or Ilamparithi